hieutdle/udacity-data-engineering/README.md

 3. time dimesion table: timestamps of records in temperatures broken down into specific units
 * date : datetime, shows time when record temperature, Primary Key
-* month : int, month
+* month : int, month of the record
-* year: int, year
+* year: int, year of the cord
-* day: int, day
+* day: int, day of the record in a month
-* week int, week
+* week int, week of the record in a month
-* weekday: int, day of week
+* weekday: int, day of the record in a week

 # 3. Project structure